zhujunzhujunzhu/cad-viewer-new/README.md

 These optimizations enable CAD-Viewer to smoothly render complex CAD drawings with thousands of entities while maintaining responsive user interactions.

+## Known Issues

+CAD-Viewer has some known limitations that users should be aware of:

+- **Unsupported Entities**:
+  - **Tables** (DWG files only): Table entities are not currently supported in DWG files because [LibreDWG](https://github.com/LibreDWG/libredwg) is used to read DWG files and it doesn't support table entity yet.
+If one table is created by line and polyline entities, definitely it is supported.
+  - **XRefs**: External references (XRefs) are not supported and will not be displayed.
+- **DWG File Compatibility**: Some DWG drawings may fail to open due to bugs in the underlying [LibreDWG](https://github.com/LibreDWG/libredwg) library.
+This is a known limitation of the current DWG parsing implementation.
+If you find those issues, please log one issue on [CAD-Viewer issues page](https://github.com/mlight-lee/cad-viewer/issues) or [LibreDWG issues page](https://github.com/LibreDWG/libredwg/issues).

+These issues are being tracked and will be addressed in future releases.

 ## Roadmap

 To achieve the final goal, the following milestones are defined: